nuxt-community/fontawesome-module/README.md

 ### `useLayers`
 - Default: `true`

-Whether to add the layers component.
-Name of the component will be `${options.component}-layers` like `<fa-layers ... />`
+Boolean to indicate if the layers component should be registered globally.
+Name of the component will be `${options.component}-layers`, fe `<fa-layers ... />`

 ### `useLayersText`
 - Default: `true`

-Whether to add the layers-text component.
-Name of the component will be the `${options.component}-layers-text` like `<fa-layers-text ... />`
+Boolean to indicate if the layers component should be registered globally.
+Name of the component will be the `${options.component}-layers-text`, fe
+`<fa-layers-text ... />`

 ### `icons`